 If your loved one has a mental illness or struggles with poor mental health, it can be overwhelming.
-You want to help but you may not know how.
-It is normal to feel lost, but these tips for helping someone with mental health problems can help you and your loved one get through this.
+You want to help, but you may not know how.
+It is normal to feel lost, but these tips on what to say to someone having a mental breakdown help you and your loved one get through this.

 Recruit the Professionals

 You are not a mental health professional, so you cannot be expected to know how to help someone with mental illness.
 If your loved one is struggling or has started turning to drugs or alcohol, it is time to call in the professionals.
 Our Palm Beach County behavioral health care facility has experienced staff members who are trained to handle these issues and develop treatment plans that can help your loved one.